MSherry24/psimJs/README.md

 ### Prerequisities

 If you're using the Node.js version, make sure you have Node.js and npm installed on your computer.  psimJS uses Node's 'child-process' library, which should be globally available after you install Node.js.
-If you're using the client version, all you need is a relatively up to date version of a modern browser.  psimJS was developed using Chrome, but it should also work in Firefox and the latest version of IE (probably).
+If you're using the client version, all you need is a relatively up to date version of a modern browser.  psimJS was developed using Chrome, but it should also work in Firefox and the latest version of IE (probably) or Edge.

 ### Installing
 No installation is necessary, simply reference the file from your own code.